 - Upon submission of all completed documentation and adherence to all clearance procedures, the College Dean will provide an official letter of withdrawal to the student.
 If a student does not complete the online exit counseling requirement, the Registrar will withhold official academic transcripts.

-In establishing a refund policy, MWU has instituted and adheres to all requirements included in the Federal Formula for Return of Title IV Funds as specified in Section 484B of the Higher Education Act of 1965 (as amended).
-This policy will apply to Title IV and VII funding.
+MWU has instituted and adheres to all requirements included in the Federal Formula for Return of Title IV (R2T4) Funds as specified in Section 484B of the Higher Education Act of 1965 (as amended).
+This policy applies to Title IV and VII funding.

 The refund policy includes the following guidelines:

-- Title IV funds include the following programs available at MWU - Direct Unsubsidized loans, Federal Perkins loans, Direct Graduate PLUS loans, and the Federal Work-Study (FWS) program.
+- Title IV funds include the following programs available at MWU - Direct Unsubsidized loans, Direct Graduate PLUS loans, and the Federal Work-Study (FWS) program.
 However, FWS monies awarded or earned by the student will always be excluded from the refund calculation.

 - Title VII funds include Health Professions Student Loans (HPSL) and Primary Care Loans (PCL).